Community Impact Grants

 - Poverty and financial insecurity

-Grant proposals for the 2018 period will be accepted beginning June 1, 2017 and must be submitted on or before August 15, 2017, in order to be considered.
-The link to the proposal form and required attachments will be posted on June 1, 2017.
-Proposals submitted in any other manner will not be considered.
+Grant proposals for the 2018 will be accepted beginning June 1, 2017 and must be submitted on or before 5 p.m.
+EDT August 15, 2017, to be considered.
+The link to the online proposal form and required attachments can be found by clicking here.
+Proposals submitted in any other manner will NOT be considered.

-Organizations receiving a grant of $5,000 or less will receive the entire amount upon the awarding of the grant.
-Grants in excess of that amount will be paid in two installments, the second installment upon receipt of a mid-year progress report.
-All grantees will be expected to complete a final report following the end of 2017; any funds remaining must be repaid to NLCS.
+Organizations awarded a grant of $5,000 or less will receive the full amount of the grant in early January 2018.
+Grants in excess of that amount will be paid in two equal installments, the first in January 2018 and the second installment upon receipt of a mid-year progress report.
+All grantees will be expected to complete a final report by mid-February 2019; any funds remaining must be repaid to NLCS unless an extension is granted.

 Questions should be directed to email@example.com or 301-354-2703 and ask for Community Impact.